Red potatoes are not only delicious, they’re good for you too! Here are our top red potato recipes for the best ways to eat them.

 All hail the potato!
 Potatoes are super versatile ingredients that have gotten a bad rap for only being served fried.
 But are potatoes good for you?
 Turns out they are!
 Potatoes are an excellent source of vitamin C, a good source of potassium (more than a banana!), and a good source of vitamin B6.
 They’re also fat free and cholesterol free, and a good source of fiber with the skin.
 So what are you waiting for?
 Let’s get eating with some red potato recipes!
 In all of the recipes below, we’ve kept the red skin on for maximum nutrients.
 And you won’t believe some of the ways you can eat potatoes (like vegetarian meatballs).

-Next up in our red potato recipes: potato salad!
-This French potato salad is incredibly tasty: the sum of its parts equal something much greater than the whole.
+This French red potato salad is incredibly tasty: the sum of its parts equal something much greater than the whole.
 The red potatoes are salty, tangy, and moist, mixed with just the right amount of salty capers and savory minced shallot.
 It’s one of those salad recipes where you can’t help but sneak bites while you’re making it: it’s just that good!

 Next up in our red potato recipes, a straightforward take: mashed red potatoes!
 Instead of watering the potatoes down to a lifeless puree, this mashed red potatoes recipe is flavored to perfection!
 The potato skins are kept on to add nutrients and texture.
 It also means you don’t need to waste time peeling them!

 What’s a list of red potato recipes without a good breakfast hash?
 This eggs and potatoes recipe is exactly what we crave: sweet potatoes and red potatoes that are roasted until crisp, then topped with an ooey gooey egg yolk.
 The yellow yolk spills out of the white, creating a sort of sauce for the entire dish.
 It’s so, so good: and of course it’s perfect for brunch too!

+Red potatoes are the perfect side dish, and why not accessorize them with salmon?
 Salmon en papillote is a fancy French way of saying “salmon in paper.”
 The fish is cooked in a parchment paper packet for just under 10 minutes until it’s moist and delicious.
 We’ve added lemon, thyme, and rosemary for flavor, and cooked it with thinly sliced carrots.
 Some added roasted red potatoes make it a meal.